jaseknighter/splnkr/README.md

 * audio in only -> engine
 * softcut out only -> engine

+## quantizing notes
+notes are quantized. quantization settings can be adjusted with three settings in the params menu:

+* scale mode
+* root note
+* note center frequency

 ## outputs

 midi, crow, jf, and w/ outputs are avaiable in the params menu (lots of bugs here to sort out).